artsandmetaphysics/goodlifeodyssey/poems/friday-evening.md

 writing poems with.
 "No no."
 Crayons scatter.
 Blocks bang.
 Dinner preparations
-begin and this must end.
+begin and play time ends.
 ~~~